Yuji Ichioka: Asian American Political Alliance (AAPA)

 During his time at Berkeley, Ichioka noticed that Asian Americans had little political visibility despite their consistent attendance at political demonstrations.
 He hypothesized that Asian American advocacy lacked efficacy due to the absence of a common identity or "banner" that the group could band together behind.
-Therefore, in a time where many social movements like the Black Power Movement, American Indian Movement, and anti-war movement had begun to make great strides, Ichioka founded the Asian American Political Alliance (AAPA) with his partner Emma Gee to unite Asian Americans under one shared identity.
+Therefore, in a time when many social movements like the Black Power Movement, American Indian Movement, and anti-war movement had begun to make great strides, Ichioka founded the Asian American Political Alliance (AAPA) with his partner Emma Gee to unite Asian Americans under one shared identity.
 In doing so, Ichioka and Gee were also the first to coin the term "Asian American" and use it to mobilize people of Asian descent on a national level, replacing the outdated labels of "Oriental" or "Asiatic" that were previously used to refer to people of Asian ancestry.

 The AAPA's focus on pan-Asian unity and political activism set it apart from other Asian cultural groups.
 By searching for students with Asian surnames on the directories of on-campus political groups, Ichioka and Gee were able to bring together activists from many Asian ethnic groups.
 Together, the group took progressive stances on many political issues, including protesting the U.S.' involvement in the Vietnam war and supporting anti-colonialist political movements in third-world countries.
 The AAPA inspired the formation of similar pan-Asian organizations across the country, starting from the West Coast and eventually spreading to the east.